Spelling Television: Spelling's library today

 The CBS/Viacom split essentially resulted in the de-merger of Spelling and Republic.
 CBS retained the rights to the television side of the Spelling/Republic library, while Viacom (Paramount) retained the theatrical and direct-to-video sides of the library.

 Currently, all television programs that were produced or acquired by Spelling Television are distributed by CBS Media Ventures.

 The Spelling Television company logo and series were seen on broadcast television for the last time during the rerun of the 7th Heaven series finale on September 16, 2007.
 The Spelling logo continues to appear on the covers of DVD releases of the Spelling library except for those shows owned outright by Sony Pictures Television, and shows that were not originally produced by Spelling although eventually later acquired, such as Bonanza.

 In late 2008, some of Spelling Television's productions, including Beverly Hills, 90210, Melrose Place, Twin Peaks, and The Love Boat began streaming full episodes online through CBS's website under the Classics page.

 Since 2015, CBS-owned Pop, formerly called TVGN, airs many of these shows, while Paramount+ streaming service and the CBS portal on Hulu distribute the shows online.

-In December 2019, CBS Corporation and Viacom remerged into a single entity under the name ViacomCBS (and eventually renamed into Paramount Global), which reunited Spelling library and Republic library full-circles back.
+In December 2019, CBS Corporation and Viacom remerged into a single entity under the name ViacomCBS (later Paramount Global and currently known as Paramount Skydance Corporation), which reunited Spelling library and Republic library full-circles back.